 top of page

-DRUISH CREED
+DRUISH CREED | DECLAIRATION OF BELIEFS

 I affirm the One and Three:

-Singular God and three Goddesses,
+Singular God and Goddesses Three,

 I affirm the True Sacred Geometry: